mnieber/skandha/README.md

     filteredTodoById: {[id: string]: TodoT} = {};
   };

+  registerFacets(ctr, { name: 'TodosCtr' });
   return ctr;
 ```

+Note the call to `registerFacets`, which is needed for the data mapping functions that we are about to introduce.
 As a first step, we need to connect `Filtering.inputItems` to `Inputs.todoById` and `Outputs.filteredTodoById`.
 We can think of this as setting up a pipeline, where one of more source facet members are mapped onto a destination
 facet member: